WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    Repeat from step 3 to observe the results for Texas.

-_You have now completed this demo._
+_You have now successfully replicated data from your HDP Sandbox to your ADLS Gen2 container and Databricks cluster.
+Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion and what it can offer you._

 ## Troubleshooting

 * See our [Troubleshooting](../troubleshooting/hdp_sandbox_lan_troubleshooting) guide for help with this demo.

 * See the [shutdown and start up](../operation/hdp_sandbox_fusion_stop_start) guide for when you wish to safely shutdown or start back up the environment.

-Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion.